United Window Reviews | Are United Windows Any Good

 [Site Editor's Answer]

-Michael, while United is more known for making building quality products, I can't speak to the quality of the 4500 sliding door.
+Michael, while United is not always known for making building quality products, I can't speak to the quality of the 4500 sliding door.
 Many of the products sold out of Lowes and Home Depot are relatively cheaply made products.
 However, $1300 is a significant savings, so I see your dilemma.

 I know Harvey makes a good window and door, as does Andersen.
 In those cases, you are getting what you pay for, and a portion of what you are paying for is the name and marketing of the companies.